pico2/Arianrhod/Source/sources/cpython/Doc/c-api/exceptions.rst

    specifying the exception type to be raised.
 Availability: Windows.

-.. c:function:: PyObject* PyErr_SetFromWindowsErrWithFilenameObject(int ierr, PyObject *filenameObject)

-   Similar to :c:func:`PyErr_SetFromWindowsErr`, with the additional behavior that if *filenameObject* is not *NULL*, it is passed to the constructor of :exc:`WindowsError` as a third parameter.
-Availability: Windows.

 .. c:function:: PyObject* PyErr_SetFromWindowsErrWithFilename(int ierr, const char *filename)

    Similar to :c:func:`PyErr_SetFromWindowsErrWithFilenameObject`, but the